GIS-SP-Group/RCA/README.md

 PBMCs<-RCAv2::dataSClust(PBMCs,res = 0.15)
 PBMCs<-estimateCellTypeFromProjectionPerCluster(PBMCs)
 ```
-The figure below shows an example using the PBMC dataset using the Novosthern panel.
+The figure below shows an example using the PBMC dataset using the Novershtern panel.
 ![](man/figures/PerClusterAssignment.png)